Henry Hook (VC): Later life

-Depictions
+Legacy

+In media

 A poem describing Hook's part in the battle of Rorke's Drift was written by William McGonagall in 1899.

-In the film Zulu, Hook is depicted as an insubordinate malingerer placed under arrest in the hospital, only to come good during the battle.
-However, Saul David writes in his book, Zulu: The Heroism and Tragedy of the Zulu War of 1879, that he was there as the hospital cook, subsequently as part of a small guard detail assigned to protect the patients.
-Saul David continues that far from the miscreant portrayed, Hook was actually a teetotaler, Methodist preacher, and model soldier.
+A fictional version of Hook was portrayed by English actor James Booth in the 1964 film Zulu, in which Hook is depicted as an insubordinate malingerer placed under arrest in the hospital, though he redeems himself and proves himself to be an excellent soldier during the battle.
+Saul David writes in his book, Zulu: The Heroism and Tragedy of the Zulu War of 1879, that Hook was there as the hospital cook, subsequently as part of a small guard detail assigned to protect the patients.
+Saul David notes that far from the miscreant portrayed, Hook was actually a teetotaler, Methodist preacher, and model soldier.
 Further to this, he had been awarded good conduct pay shortly before the battle.
-His elderly daughters were so offended at the way their father had been depicted in the film that they walked out of the premiere.
-He was portrayed by English actor James Booth.
+Hook's elderly daughters were so reportedly offended at the fictional portrayal of their father that they walked out of the premiere.
+A campaign was organized by family members and historians to have Hook's documented historical reputation restored.

-Related detail

 In his autobiography, punk singer Mark E. Smith claimed that Hook was an ancestor of his father, which led to the Smith family being invited as guests of honour to the Whitefield showing of Zulu.

+Hook was played by Craig Appleton in a 1994 documentary on the battle of Rorke's Drift.